SAP-samples/cap-local-development-workshop/exercises/01/README.md

 # Exercise 01 - cds watch, SQLite, initial data and sample data

-While not really appropriate for [productive use], SQLite shines in local development environments and allows for the tightest feedback loop.
+SQLite shines in local development environments and allows for the tightest feedback loop.
 It's no second class database system either, as you'll see; via the modern `@cap-js/sqlite` database service implementation it provides full support for all kinds of CQL constructions such as path expressions (see the [Further reading](#further-reading) section for more info).
 And with the [command line shell for SQLite], it's easy to interact with locally and natively.
 Along with with one of CAP's great features for local development and fast boostrapping - the ability to [provide initial data] - it's a combination that's hard to beat.

 In this exercise you'll explore the facilities on offer in this space, using the sample project you created at the end of the previous exercise.
 The sample project is a "bookshop" style affair with authors, books and genres as the main players.

-> Throughout this exercise keep the `cds watch` process from the previous exercise running and in its own terminal instance; if necessary, open a second terminal and move to the `myproj/` project root directory to run any other commands you need, so you've always got the CAP server running and the log output visible.
+> Throughout this exercise keep the `cds watch` process from the previous exercise running and in its own terminal instance; if necessary, open a second terminal and move to the `myproj/` project root directory (with `cd $HOME/projects/cap-local-development-workshop/myproj/`) to run any other commands you need, so you've always got the CAP server running and the log output visible.

 ## Add a new service definition

-To illustrate the simple power of `cds watch` plus the ultimate [developer friendly version of no-code] (the code is in the framework, not anything you write or even generate as boilerplate), add a new service definition to expose the books in a straightforward (non-administrative) way to keep things simple (see [footnote 1](#footnote-1)).
+To illustrate the simple power of `cds watch` plus the ultimate [developer friendly version of no-code] (the code is in the framework, not anything that you have to write yourself or even generate as boilerplate), add a new service definition to expose the books in a straightforward (non-administrative) way to keep things simple (see [footnote 1](#footnote-1)).

 👉 Add the following to a new file `srv/ex01-service.cds`: